tytydraco/yessleep/out/My_family_was_invited_to_the_new_kid_at_schools_house.md

 She held the tip of the needle close to my skin.
 The end started to shake.
 Was she nervous?
 My chair was shaking.
 The whole room seemed to be shaking.
 They both leaned back.
 I watched the picture frames above the fireplace drop, one by one, onto the hard floor.
 A bright blue light flooded in the windows, lighting up the room.
 Plates flew off the dining table, shattering.
 I saw Ms Colliers’s eyes widen.
 She whispered something to her husband, I couldn’t make it out clearly.
 It sounded like she said they were early.
 He looked perplexed?
 Not stunned from a sudden earthquake, but like this wasn’t happening how he expected it to.

 I could hear the walls and windows fighting to stay upright.
 Then we all heard the muffled screams.
 Turning around, I saw my sister in the doorway.
 She stood still against the shaking walls.
-She was taking long, painful looking breathes.
+She was taking long, painful looking breaths.
 Letting go of his neck, Lucas dropped in a heap at her feet.
 His eyes winced, but the ability to move or speak had been broken.

 Mr Collier stood up and in one motion, rushed towards her with his hands raised.
 Paternal instinct.
 I watched them scuffle.
 Even at half his height and weight, she put up a loose but even fight.
 I saw her arm snap under his weight.
 I saw his shock as she kept moving, swinging the arm like a mace, no pain or fear.
 I saw her eyes then.
 Black.
 Glassy.
 She dug her teeth hard into his arm, tearing a chunk off and spitting it out.